imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 		console.log("Hello");
 	}

-We must still all the function like this:
+We must still call the function like this:

 	hello();